Janet Woodcock, M.D.

 Deputy Center Director for Science Operations

-Richard (Rich) A. Moscicki (Mo-shis-ke), M.D., joined the U.S. Food and Drug Administration’s (FDA) Center for Drug Evaluation and Research (CDER), as Deputy Center Director for Science Operations in April of 2013.
-In this position, Dr. Moscicki is responsible for executive direction of Center operations and leadership in overseeing the development, implementation, and direction of CDER’s programs.
+Richard (Rich) A. Moscicki (Mo-shis-ke), M.D., joined the U.S. Food and Drug Administration’s (FDA) Center for Drug Evaluation and Research (CDER), as Deputy Center Director for Science Operations.
+A nationally recognized expert in clinical research and development, Dr. Moscicki brings to the position executive direction of Center operations and leadership in overseeing the development, implementation, and direction of CDER’s programs.

 Theresa A. Toigo, MBA, RPh

 Associate Director for Drug Safety Operations